 Artists in our community and nationwide play a vital role in helping us reimagine paths forward while showcasing what various forms of activism can look like.
-Join us for an hour of performances and discussion between Weinberg/Newton Gallery’s Anthem exhibition artists, other artists from the Chicagoland area, and the ACLU of Illinois on the intersection of art and social activism – especially during an election year.
-Get inspired and hear directly from artists on how their practices have been affected by the election year and COVID-19.
+Join us for an hour of discussion and presentation with artists on the intersection of Art and Social Activism – especially during an election year.
+Get inspired and hear directly from artists on how their practices have been affected by the election year, the overdue and surging call for racial justice, and COVID-19.

 THE FIGHT IS FAR FROM OVER